MicrosoftDocs/appcenter-docs/docs/sdk/distribute/xamarin.md

 ```

 > [!NOTE]
 > The default value is `UpdateTrack.Public`.
 This property can only be updated before the `AppCenter.Start` method call.
-Changes to the update track are not persisted when the application process restarts, and so if the property is not always updated before the `AppCenter.Start` call, it will be public, by default.
+Changes to the update track aren't persisted when the application process restarts, and so if the property is not always updated before the `AppCenter.Start` call, it will be public, by default.

 After this call, a browser window will open up to authenticate the user.
 All the subsequent update checks will get the latest release on the private track.
 The update track is not persisted in the SDK across app launches.